Compelling Reasons Every Breadwinner Should Have A Living Benefits Life Insurance

 Cancer, Heart Attack or a Stroke are considered critical illnesses.

-If you develop an illness that has a terminal diagnostic with less than 24 months to live.
+If you develop an illness that has a terminal diagnostic that has less than 24 months to live.

 In these 3 cases, you will be able to withdraw a certain percentage of your death benefit based on the policy.
 On some policies there might be a set amount that you will get paid.
 Also there might be a different percent for Chronic than for Critical or for Terminal Illnesses.
 Or for some illnesses might be an annual payment.

 Make sure you read and understand what is covered and for how much.
-I know the policies are a boring read and they are hard to understand.
-Ask your agent for help if you need to find what is covered.
+I know the policies are a boring read, but make time to understand what is covered.

-Some insurance companies brag in big bold letters that they will pay 40% while others will pay up to 90%.
+Some insurance companies brag in big bold letters that they will pay 40% of your death benefit while others will pay up to 80%.
 This is a one time deal.
 Once you use your accelerated benefit, you can’t use it again for the same policy.

 Let’s say you have a 1 million dollars policy with a 80% living benefit.
 You get a terminal illness and get paid $800,000.
 Your beneficiaries will still get $100,000 when you pass away, as long as you still continue to make the policy payments that will be smaller to reflect the new death benefit.

 Yes.
-If you want to go to Vegas and play them all, you can :0… Not advisable, but you can.
+If you want to go to Vegas and play all of them, you can :0… Not advisable, but you can.

 They are your money and you can use them as you please.
 Don’t forget though the main reason that you took that policy in the first place.
 It is about you and your family.
-Try experimental and alternative treatments.
+Try experimental and alternative treatments for your ailment.
 Take that vacation that you dreamed of with your spouse.
 Find your Zen.
 Invest wisely some of that money to create an annual income for your family.

 As the federal tax code stands right now, NO. You will not be taxed.
 Any Living Benefit paid will not be taxed at the federal level.
 Some states might tax you.
 Double check with your accountant about that.